lvince14/F1CAGP2k22/F1CAGP2k22.md

 Please try your best to learn the layout of the circuit as it is easier to navigate through the circuit and locate ourselves by calling out the corners and grandstands. ![alt text](https://www.formula1.com/content/dam/fom-website/2018-redesign-assets/Circuit%20maps%2016x9/Canada_Circuit.png.transform/9col/image.png)

-> Note: Due to availability and resource constraints, we were unable to secure the most optimal and cost-efficient seats for the best possible viewing experience. ==Please adjust your expectations accordingly and understand that, this experience is only as good as what you can make of it.== Enjoy the day, the atmosphere and the company. :)
+> Note: Due to availability and resource constraints, we were unable to secure the most optimal and cost-efficient seats for the best possible viewing experience. ***Please adjust your expectations accordingly and understand that, this experience is only as good as what you can make of it.*** Enjoy the day, the atmosphere and the company. :)

 ## Other Events 🎉